Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 In Figs.~\ref{F5} and \ref{F6}, we present the $\Gamma_l (\omega,\varphi_{ab})$ as function of $\varphi_{ab}$ for selected $\theta_{\rm o}$ in low-frequency and high-frequency cases, respectively.
 It shows that the overlap reduction functions depend on the inclination angle $\theta_{\rm o}$.
 It is reasonable, since there is not spherical symmetry for the gravitational fluctuations with the multipole $l\geq2$.
-In the high frequency cases $\omega=2.5M^{-1}$, the values of overlap reduction functions tend to be larger for $\theta_{\rm o}\rightarrow 0$.
-In the low frequency cases $\omega=0.1M^{-1}$, the shapes of overlap reduction functions seem to be the same for different $l$, and values of the overlap reduction functions with $\theta_{\rm o}= \pi/2$ turn to be the largest.
-In Fig.~\ref{F7}, we presents the $\Gamma_l (\omega,\varphi_{ab})$ as function of $\varphi_{ab}$ for selected frequency $w$.
-It is found that the amplitude of the overlap reduction functions tends to be the largest in the case of $w=0.5M^{-1}$.
+In the high frequency cases $\omega=2.5M^{-1}$, the values of overlap reduction functions tend to be larger for the cases $\theta_{\rm o}\rightarrow 0$.
+In the low frequency cases $\omega=0.1M^{-1}$, the shapes of overlap reduction functions seem to be the same order of magnitude for different $l$.
+In Fig.~\ref{F7}, we presents the $\Gamma_l (\omega,\varphi_{ab})$ as function of $\varphi_{ab}$ for selected frequency $\omega$.
+It is found that the amplitude of the overlap reduction functions tends to be the largest in the case of $\omega=0.5M^{-1}$.
+It might be understood as parametric resonance.
+For different $\omega$, it shows that there seems to be no order-of-magnitude difference in the values of $\Gamma_l (\omega,\varphi_{ab})$ for lower multipole $l$.

 Compared with pioneers's study that attributes the intensity fluctuation to the stochastic emission sources in Fig.~1 of Ref.~\cite{Hadar:2020fda}, here, the two-point correlations as functions of polar angle $\varphi_{ab}$ are shown to be different in shapes.
 At least, the correlations in present paper i) vanish at the point of $\varphi_{ab}=\pi/2$, and ii) have opposite values at $\theta_{ab}=0$ and $\theta_{ab}=\pi$.
-We can conclude that the correlations can separate the emission models and black hole geometries in the stochastic regime in principle.
+We can conclude that the correlations can distinguish the emission sources and black hole geometries in the stochastic regime in principle.